DUNE-DAQ/daq-release/docs/development_workflow_gitflow.md

 We have four types of branch in our workflow:

+* **`develop` branch**
-* **`develop`** The default branch of each repository.
+    * The default branch of each repository.
 This branch exists permanently and, shared among all developers, is not generally meant to be worked on (i.e., committed to) directly; it can only be updated via Pull Requests (PRs).
+* **Feature branches**
-* **`Feature branches`** forked off of the `develop` branch, and where developers are meant to do their work for a specific task.
-When work on this branch is complete, it is merged into the `develop` branch via a Pull Request.
+    * Forked off of the `develop` branch, and where developers are meant to do their work for a specific task.
+When work on this branch is complete, it is merged into the `develop` branch via a PR.
 * **Release preparation branches**
     * These are only intended for use if changes need to be made after the initial tags are made for a particular frozen release's release cycle
     * Intended to be forked off the tag, _not_ the `develop` branch